iamshirazi/Elevator-System/README.md

 README File for SYSC3303 Project Iteration 2.
 This project implements an elevator control system simulator using multi-threading.
 The different sub-system threads send information to each through data packets and sockets, the floor and elevator subsystems are clients, and the scheduler is a server.

-# Instructions For Setting Up
+# Instructions For Setting Up Eclipse
 -  Extract the zip file
     - UML and Sequence diagrams are within the file and can be seen
 - Open Eclipse and click File->New->Project, then click General->Project, name the project whatever you like and click "Finish"